-The Collegiate Learning Assessment (CLA) was developed by the Council for Aid to Education to provide colleges with a means to measure their ability to improve the critical thinking, analytic reasoning, problem solving and written communication skills of their students from when they enter as freshmen to when they exit upon graduation.
+The Collegiate Learning Assessment (which includes the CLA, CCLA, and CLA+ assessment initiatives) was developed by the Council for Aid to Education to provide colleges with a means to measure their ability to improve the critical thinking, analytic reasoning, problem solving and written communication skills of their students from when they enter as freshmen to when they exit upon graduation.

 Colleges need to use this contextualizing information when assessing their results and in interpreting the differential performance of groups of students within their own college.